expenture/Expense/README.md

 The parser parses new data in the `Synchronizer::CollectedPage` model, and saves the parsed data into the `Synchronizer::ParsedData` model.

 The `run` method starts the parser to parse data.
-This method must take an optional key argument: `level`, this argument can be passed in as symbol `:normal` or `:complete`.
-While `:normal` will parse just unparse pages, `:complete` is expected to parse all saved pages.

-Note that the `ParsedData` model MUST be one-to-one correspond to the actual data.
-Unlike `CollectedPage`, duplication is not allowed for `ParsedData`.
-This makes `ParsedData` re-organizable, and `ParsedData` must be re-organizable in case of the user wants to change some syncer related configurations (for example, an `AccountIdentifier`).
+Note that the `ParsedData` model should be one-to-one correspond to the actual data.
+Unlike `CollectedPage`, duplication is not recommended to be allowed for `ParsedData`.
+This makes `ParsedData` re-organizable, and `ParsedData` must be re-organizable in case of the user wants to change some syncer related configurations.

 #### Organizer

 The organizer reads data from `Synchronizer::ParsedData` and manages (create or update) transactions and accounts.

 The `run` method starts the organizer to organize data.
-This method must take an optional key argument: `level`, this argument can be passed in as symbol `:normal` or `:complete`.
-While `:normal` will organize just unorganized records, `:complete` is expected to organize all parsed data again.

 ### Specs